Guidelines for IRB Proposal

 Anyone that has an NIH Certificate of Completion for the Protecting Human Research Participants Training Module issued prior to 9/1/16 can continue to use this as proof of training through 8/31/17.
 After this time, all investigators must complete CITI training.

 Visit the CITI Program website and click on the "Register" button located in the blue log in box to the right of the homepage.
-If you encounter any difficulties in the registration process, refer to the following step-by-step instructions on how to register for CITI training.
+If you encounter any difficulties in the registration process, refer to the "First time registration on the new website" section and follow step-by-step instructions on how to register for CITI training.

 When you register, you will be asked to identify your learner group which determines the training modules you will have to complete.
 This is based on the nature of your research activity.
 The options are: 1) Biomedical Research Investigator, 2) Social & Behavioral Research Investigator, 3) Research with Data or Laboratory Specimens Only (i.e., no direct contact with human subjects), or 4) IRB Member.
 You must earn a cumulative score of 80% after completing all of the modules for your particular learner group.
 Please note, the online training can take up to several hours to complete.
 You are able to save your work, exit, and return to the training at a different time.

 If you need more information about the different learner groups, please see the descriptions provided below: